ProvableHQ/welcome/documentation/developer/language/08_circuits.md

 Circuits are initialized by their defined name followed by their members in curly braces `{ }`.

 ## Circuit member values
 Circuit members can be defined as primitive values with explicit type.
-They can be accessed using dot syntax:
+They can be accessed using dot syntax `.`.
-> *circuit_name*.*circuit_member_value*

 ```leo
 circuit Point {